erisdisqordia/le-reddit-bot/README.md

 I provided a systemd service file.
 Copy le-reddit.service.example to le-reddit.service and modify it as needed
 Then move to /etc/systemd/system/
 Reload systemd with `sudo systemctl daemon-reload`
-Enable the service `sudo systemctl enable le-reddit && sudo systemctl start le-reddit`
+Enable the service `sudo systemctl enable reddit-bot && sudo systemctl start reddit-bot`